uses for dishwasher detergent automatic pods packs gels powder.

-And then it hit me—dishwasher detergent.
-I’d recently read a tip about using dishwasher detergent outside the kitchen, so on a whim I threw a pile of dirty stained microfiber cloths into the washer along with one automatic dishwasher pod.
-I set the wash temp to hot and gave it an extra rinse.
-The results were amazing.
-Take a look:
+Then, a lightbulb moment—dishwasher detergent!
+I remembered a tip I’d read about using dishwasher detergent beyond the kitchen, so I decided to give it a try.
+I tossed my stained microfiber cloths into the washer with one automatic dishwasher pod, set the wash to hot, and added an extra rinse.
+The results?
+Incredible!
+Just take a look:

 dirty clean microfiber cloths